 The fourth presentation was about institutional rules, practices and experiences in handling misinformation in disaster management.
 The presentation focused on the cross-country analysis of crisis management, which was a part of the WP2.
 Emphasis of the cross-country analysis was on vulnerability to information and how emergency management institutions tackle false information.
 The results of the cross-country analysis showed that false information (or misinformation) has not yet been officially defined.
 The presenter preferred to use the word 'false information' instead of 'misinformation', as recent studies have pointed out that misinformation refers to information that is spreading without malcontent.
-Misinformation could also mean that people spread false information in good faith, as they do not know the information is false.
-Additionally, the word "mal-information" was introduced.
+Misinformation could also mean that people spread false information' was introduced.
 The term refers to true information that is intentionally spread to create confusion.